10 Key Qualities That Make a Good Real Estate Agent

 They negotiate on your behalf as if your house is theirs.

-This is an underrated agent characteristic because most buyers and sellers don’t understand the impact negotiating can have on their sale.
+This is an underrated agent characteristic because most people don’t understand the impact negotiating can have on their sale.

 For example…